nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

   network, subnets).
 - An increased risk of users conflicting with CAPZ if users and CAPZ are both expected to modify mutually exclusive sets of fields on the same resources.
+- A new inability for CAPZ to automatically make adjustments to AKS-specific parameters that we may determine are worthwhile to apply on behalf of users.

 Other main roadblocks with this method relate to ClusterClass.
 If CAPZ's AzureManagedControlPlane controller is not responsible for creating the ASO ManagedCluster resource, then users would need to manage those